DizkoDan/cyberjunx-chirpy-test/_posts/2008-04-11-its-a-nice-day-in-ashburn-kid.md

 ---
 id: 367
-title: 'Its a nice day in ashburn, kid...'
+title: 'Its a nice day in ashburn, kid'
 date: '2008-04-11T14:28:48-04:00'
 author: DizkoDan
 layout: post